gcollell/neural_cross_modal_maps/README.md

 ## Step 1: Run the cross-modal mapping

-This evaluates mNNO by running (inside the "code" folder):
+Evaluate mNNO by running (inside the "code" folder):

 python learn_and_eval.py